CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Introduction

 While most of the existing category-level pose estimation works focus on single-frame estimation, we believe that temporally smooth pose tracking is more useful for many robotics applications, \textit{e.g.}, instant feedback control, as well as AR applications.
 In this work, we tackle a problem named CAPTRA --- \textit{CAtegory-level Pose Tracking for Rigid and Articulated Objects}, from a live point cloud stream.
 Given an initial object pose at the first frame, our task is to continuously track the 9DoF pose for rigid objects or each individual rigid part of an articulated object.
 The most related work to ours is 6-PACK \cite{wang20196}, which tackles the problem of category-level 6D pose tracking only for rigid objects (see the related work section for detailed comparisons).

-To accurately track 9DoF poses, we consider two types of approaches: coordinate-based approaches widely used in object pose \cite{brachmann2017dsac, wang2019normalized, li2020categorylevel} and camera pose estimation \cite{cavallari2017fly, cavallari2017fly} and direct pose regression as in \cite{xiang2017posecnn, wen2020se}.
+To accurately track 9DoF poses, we consider two types of approaches: coordinate-based approaches widely used in object pose \cite{brachmann2017dsac, wang2019normalized, li2020categorylevel} and camera pose estimation \cite{cavallari2017fly} and direct pose regression as in \cite{xiang2017posecnn, wen2020se}.
 These two approaches both have pros and cons.
 Coordinate-based methods, which predict dense object coordinates followed by a RANSAC-based pose fitting, are generally more accurate and robust, especially on rotation estimation \cite{umeyama1991least}, benefiting from outlier removal in RANSAC.
 However, RANSAC-based pose fitting is non-differentiable and time-consuming, which often leads to a bottleneck in its running speed.
 In contrast, direct pose regression performs an end-to-end pose prediction, thus can achieve very high running speed, at the cost of being more error-prone.
+Notably, regression of arbitrary rotations $\in SO(3)$ is particularly challenging because of the nonlinearity of the output space.